kanenorman/mobility-ai/machine_learning/milestone_3_readme.md

 1. **MS3 overview:** This milestone focuses on constructing a robust, scalable, and modular computing infrastructure.
 With an emphasis on adaptability, we've architected a system capable of seamless integration with a plethora of tools and cloud services.
 1. **Team Members:** Kane Norman, Juan Castillo, Philip Ndikum, David Wintermeyer
 1. **Group Name:** MBTArrivals
-1. **Project:** Amidst growing difficulties in urban mobility and the need for timely transit predictions, our group project aims to build a scalable time series forecasting system for the Massachusetts Bay Transportation Authority (MBTA) transit system.
+1. **Project:** Amidst growing difficulties in urban mobility and the need for timely transit predictions, our group project aims to build a scalable prediction system for the Massachusetts Bay Transportation Authority (MBTA) transit system.
 By combining modern data engineering and scalable Machine Learning operations (MLOps) methodologies, this research aims to address pressing challenges in infrastructure and transit reliability -- with broader implications for supply-chain optimization and logistics.
 By providing guidelines and solutions, our project serves as an instructive blueprint, and a substantive contribution to the ever-growing data engineering and urban mobility literature.

 ## Architecture Highlights

 1. **Distributed Computing and Cloud Storage Integration**:
     - Google Cloud Platform (GCP) Our primary cloud storage solution.
 By leveraging GCP, we can use a plethora of tools and services, including Google Colab Pro for expansive experimentation.
-Whilst wer selected GCP based on the markscheme, we tried to use platform agnostic tools and version controlled our code on Github to ensure our architecture isn't confined to one ecosystem or vendor, reflecting a broad, real-world approach where flexibility and scalability are paramount.
+Whilst we selected GCP based on the deliverable objectives, we tried to use platform agnostic tools and version controlled our code on Github to ensure our architecture isn't confined to one ecosystem or vendor, reflecting a broad, real-world approach where flexibility and scalability are paramount.
     - Data Pipeline: The design embodies robust extraction, transformation, and versioning capabilities.
 Examples of versioned datasets underline its effectiveness.
-1. **Data Management**: While our current phase primarily harnesses tools outside the TensorFlow ecosystem, our architectural decisions leave the door open for seamless integration with TensorFlow's utilities (like TF Data and TF Records) in future iterations.We have a robust and flexible architecture which allows us to use different libraries and tools and scale out our end-to-end architecture.
+1. **Data Management**: While our current phase primarily harnesses tools outside the TensorFlow ecosystem, our architectural decisions leave the door open for seamless integration with TensorFlow's utilities (like TF Data and TF Records) in future iterations.
+With regard to the current milestone, we decided against leveraging TF Data and Records since we are working with a small subset of data that can be run locally.
+As we expand our dataset, we will implement TF Data and Records if the dataset grows in size to the point where it would be beneficial.
+By design, we have a robust and flexible architecture allowing us to use different libraries and tools to scale out our end-to-end architecture.

 ## Machine Learning Workflow Implementation